-Benefits coordinators assist benefits specialists and other human resources personnel with administering benefits programs.
-These professionals can be found in HR departments of employers of all sizes, in a variety of industries, including construction, finance, manufacturing and telecommunications.
-Benefits coordinators often serve as the employees’ first contact regarding benefits issues.
+Benefits coordinators assist benefits specialists and other human resources (HR) personnel in administering employee benefits programs.
+These professionals can be found in HR departments across a variety of industries, including construction, finance, manufacturing and telecommunications.
+Benefits coordinators often serve as an employee’s first contact regarding benefits issues.
 The path to a benefits coordinator career can begin with an associate’s degree in applied psychology.

-A benefits coordinator career can begin with enrolling in an Associate of Arts in Applied Psychology degree program.
+A future career as a benefits coordinator can begin with enrolling in an Associate of Arts in Applied Psychology degree program.
 Coursework typically includes group behavior, philosophy of human nature, social problems and human behavior perspective.

-Employers can be confident that graduates of an associate’s degree in applied psychology program are able to:
+Graduates of an associate’s degree in applied psychology program should be able to:

 Some employers offer opportunities for continuing education through tuition assistance programs.

 If you have excellent organizational and communication skills, strong interpersonal skills and the ability to work on a team, you could be a good fit for a benefits coordinator career, which can eventually lead to advanced positions in the human resources field.